-To fulfil its Article 23 duty, the Hong Kong government introduced a national security bill in 2003.
+To fulfill its Article 23 duty, the Hong Kong government introduced a national security bill in 2003.
 But the bill was heavily criticized for sweeping too broadly and unduly encroaching on civil liberties.
 Following a massive demonstration against the bill on July 1, 2003, the government withdrew it and has never restarted the process.

 Fast forward to 2019.
 In February, the Hong Kong government proposed the infamous extradition bill, which then sparked months of protests and demonstrations.
 While the Hong Kong government eventually withdrew the bill under pressure, the central government thought the protestors have gone too far and posed grave national security risks that existing Hong Kong legal institutions had failed to adequately deal with.
 With Article 23 continuing to lie dormant and with Hong Kong’s national security law enforcement capabilities lacking, national security and Hong Kong’s long-term prosperity are under threat, says the Decision’s explanation.
 The central government thus decided to take matters into its own hands.

 2. What are the main contents of the Decision?

 The Decision includes a preamble followed by seven operative articles.